 Possibly one of the thickest books I’ve read and not a book you need to sit and read cover to cover, but still incredible.
 It’s based on interviews from Tim’s podcast and covers every aspect of life with loads of tips and recommendations from his guests.
-I read it when I flew to Dallas and back last year and couldn’t put it down.
+I read it when I flew to Dallas and back one year and couldn’t put it down.
 My highlighter got a workout and I am not one who ever marks a book.
 I knew this is a book I will refer to often.

 When I was around 13 I read this and it started my passion for finance.
 I already enjoyed finding ways to make money, but this little book helped me learn how to manage my money and why in an easy to read format.
 I was raised religiously so the parable/Bible style of writing worked for me.

 As a teenager, I was going through a tough stage when I came across this.
 Going through the exercises in the book and applying them to my life changed how I did things and saw me get a job, move out of home at 17 and focus on how I want my life to be.
 I read it again when I got divorced and it’s been a guiding book for my life.